Cleaning your aquarium and maintaining it in good shape is essential for its long-term success.

 But how do wild fish adjust to water parameters when it rains?

-Fish in the wild are a subject acidic or cold rain, so how did a simple water change cause havoc in your aquarium?
+Fish in the wild are subject to acidic or cold rain, so how did a simple water change cause havoc in your aquarium?